greenlight2k/RimWorldSaveManager/README.md

 This is a SaveGame-Editor for RimWorld (rimworldgame.com).

 At the moment it supports editing the follwing stats:
-**Colonists**:  Name, Skills, Age, Traits, Backstory, Injuries, Gender, Bodytype, Skincolor, Headtype, Hair, Haircolor
+**Colonists**:  Name, Skills, Age, Traits, Backstory, Injuries, Gender, Bodytype, Skincolor, Headtype, Hair, Haircolor, Relations
-**Animals**: Name, Age, Injuries, Training
+**Animals**: Name, Age, Injuries, Training, Relations
 Supports races made with the Humanoid Alien Framework.

 Copy the executable file (.exe) into your game directory and run it.